cristiion14/H-E-R-N-I-E-M-A-N/README.md

 This is my progress so far with the DirectX11 SDK:

-•	creating a basic window
+•	Creating a basic window

-•	creating the devices and SwapChain
+•	Creating the devices and SwapChain

 •	Rendering a triangle